Susan Wallace: Early life and education

 Susan Arnold Elston was born on December 25, 1830, in Crawfordsville, Indiana.
-She was the third daughter, the fourth of nine children, born to wealthy and influential parents, Isaac Compton, a Crawfordsville dry goods merchant, and Maria Eveline (Akin) Elston, whose family were Quakers from upstate New York.
+She was the third daughter, the fourth of nine children, born to wealthy and influential parents, Isaac Compton Elston, a Crawfordsville dry goods merchant, and Maria Eveline (Akin) Elston, whose family were Quakers from upstate New York.
 Susan was educated at home in Crawfordsville and at Dr. Gibbons' Friends' Boarding School in Poughkeepsie, New York.
 While at boarding school, she studied literature, geometry, and writing, but preferred music, especially playing guitar and piano.

 Marriage and family

 Susan married Lew Wallace on May 6, 1852.
-The couple first met in 1848 at the home of Joanna and Henry Smith Lane in Crawfordsville.
+The couple first met in 1848 at the home of Joanna and Henry S. Lane in Crawfordsville.
 Joanna was Susan's older sister; Lane was Wallace's former military commander during the Mexican War and became one of his closest associates.
 At the time of their courtship, Wallace was a prosecuting attorney in Covington, Indiana.
 His earlier reputation for getting into trouble caused Susan's father to disapprove of him initially, but the courtship continued.
 Susan accepted Wallace's marriage proposal in 1849.
 Three years after their first meeting, the couple were married at the Elston family home in Crawfordsville.
 Late in life she still described him as "my first, last, and only love."

 The Wallaces established their first home at Covington, where Lew continued to practice law, but moved to Crawfordsville in 1853, to be closer to her family.
 The couple had one son, Henry Lane Wallace, born on February 17, 1853, in Covington.
 He was named for their brother-in-law, Henry Smith Lane.

 Although Susan was a talented writer and musician, she preferred to remain largely in the shadows as her husband's companion and advisor.
 Lew became a major general during the American Civil War, who was later appointed governor to the New Mexico Territory and served as the U.S. Minister to the Ottoman Empire.
 He also went on to become one of the most celebrated American authors of the 19th century, following the publication of Ben-Hur: A Tale of the Christ (1880).

 On occasion, Susan accompanied her husband to his various posts, but Crawfordsville remained their home.
 In February 1879, Susan joined Lew in Santa Fe, New Mexico, where he served as the territorial governor, but she disliked its dusty, dry climate, and returned to Indiana in October.
 In 1881 Susan accompanied her husband to his diplomatic post in Constantinople, Turkey, and traveled throughout Europe, Egypt, and the Holy Land during their years abroad.
 When Lew's diplomatic assignment ended in 1885, the Wallaces returned to Crawfordsville, where Susan was prominent in the town's literary community.
 She befriended other local writers, including Mary Hannah Krout and her sister, Caroline Virginia Krout, and continued to write.